TheBeruriahIncident/leafbyte/iOS/TECH_DEBT_AND_TODOS.md

 * Audit all force unwraps

 Known bugs to figure out and fix:
-* One person has reported crashing when saving to the Files App, and many crash reports show crashing within saveAndNext.
+* One person has reported crashing when saving to the Files App, and many crash reports show crashing within saveAndNext/handleSerialization.
 The crash reports give minimal details (not even a line number).
 We can't figure what would cause this and are attempting to gather more data.